 Vicarious trauma is a rare trauma condition that occurs when secondary trauma is not addressed.
 When the feelings associated with secondary trauma are experienced for a long time, a person can become so distressed that the way they view the world changes for the worse.

-Compassion fatigue seems to be a growing epidemic among first responders, as more news stories report on the lack of compassion first responders feel towards calls for things like opioid overdoses.
-One EMT reported that he remembers feeling the hair on the back of his neck go up each time he’d respond to a call for opioid overdose, now it has become so commonplace, that no longer happens.
+Compassion fatigue seems to be a growing epidemic among first responders.
+More news stories report on the lack of compassion that first responders feel towards calls for things like opioid overdoses.
+One EMT reported that he remembers feeling the hair on the back of his neck go up each time he’d respond to a call for opioid overdose.
+But, now, it has become so commonplace that it no longer happens.

 Due to the interaction first responders have with addiction, it can be hard not to internalize the scenes they take in daily.
-These situations do have an impact on their overall well-being and, without proper treatment, can lead to severe consequences.
+These situations do impact their overall well-being and, without proper treatment, can lead to severe consequences.

 Willingness to be first on the scene in many terrible situations is one of the things that make first responders seem trustworthy to survivors.
 Often, this means that as a first responder you are in the same environment that the people who need your help are in, and at times this can be tough.

-It is common for firefighters and first responders to be trained to screen survivors for negative behavioral health effects.
-Currently, the field is also focusing on identifying survivor resilience, fostering strengths and encouraging self-care.
+It is common for firefighters and first responders to be trained in screening survivors for negative behavioral health effects.
+Currently, the field is also focusing on identifying survivor resilience, fostering strengths, and encouraging self-care.
 Just as they assist survivors in this process, they can also apply it to themselves.

-By focusing on building strengths and carrying out self-care activities, first responders can positively contribute to their behavioral, cognitive, physical, spiritual and emotional resilience.
+By focusing on building strengths and carrying out self-care activities, first responders can positively contribute to their behavioral, cognitive, physical, spiritual, and emotional resilience.
+These strategies include:

 - Get enough fluids to stay hydrated and eat the best quality foods you can.

-- Complete basic hygiene tasks like combing your hair, brushing your teeth and changing you clothes.
+- Complete basic hygiene tasks like combing your hair, brushing your teeth, and changing your clothes.
 Wearing clean clothes can make you feel better.